rupam-kundu/pharmacy-app/README.md

-# Getting Started with Create React App
+# Pharmacy App

+This is a simple pharmacy management application built with React and AWS Amplify and hosted on AWS.

+The application can be accessed at https://main.d367ez1kwl743b.amplifyapp.com/.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).